 In particular, Crypto asset markets in the U.S. exist in a state of regulatory uncertainty.
 Regulatory changes or actions by Congress as well as U.S. federal or state agencies may adversely affect the value of a Portfolio's indirect investments in crypto assets.
 As crypto assets have grown in both popularity and market size, a number of state and federal agencies have issued consumer advisories regarding the risks posed by crypto assets to investors.
-In addition, the Securities and Exchange Commission, U.S. state securities regulators and several foreign governments have issued warnings and instituted legal proceedings in which they argue that certain types of crypto assets may be classified as securities regulations.
+In addition, the Securities and Exchange Commission, U.S. state securities regulators and several foreign governments have issued warnings and instituted legal proceedings in which they argue that certain types of crypto assets may be classified as securities and that both those digital assets and any related initial coin offerings are subject to securities regulations.
 Additionally, U.S. state and federal, and foreign regulators and legislatures have taken action against virtual currency businesses or enacted restrictive regimes in response to adverse publicity arising from hacks, consumer harm, or criminal activity stemming from virtual currency activity.